-Development will be permitted where it proposals are required to makes effective and efficient use of land and buildings.
+Development will be permitted where it makes effective and efficient use of land and buildings.
 Development proposals should:

-- 1. Result in overall improvements to the built and natural environment; and - 2.
-Be of a suitable scale for the site and not have a significant adverse impact on the character of the locality, the appearance of the street scene, or the amenities enjoyed by the occupiers of the neighbouring properties and the living conditions of neighbouring occupiers or future residents; and - 3.
-Not lead to a saturation of intensified properties within the area; and - 3.
+- 1. Result in overall improvements to the built and natural environment; and - Be of a suitable scale for the site and not have a significant adverse impact on the character of the locality, the appearance of the street scene and the living conditions of neighbouring occupiers or future residents; and - 3.
 Provide adequate off-street parking, access, covered and secure cycle storage which provides for the existing and proposed use; and - 4.
-Not prejudice the potential for the comprehensive development of adjacentland; and - 5.
+Not prejudice the potential for the comprehensive development of adjacent land; and - 5.
 Provide outdoor amenity space and garden space at a level that reflects the character of the area and the scale of the development; and - 6.
 Provide adequate, well designed, appropriately located and accessible bin storage areas; and - 7.
 Be well-designed to create and support healthy living conditions.